nnstreamer/nnstreamer/Documentation/component-description.md

   - Audio (stable)
     - audio/x-raw.
 Users should specify the number of frames in a single buffer, which denotes the number of frames in a single tensor frame with the property of ```frames-per-buffer```.
 Needs more test cases.
   - Text (stable)
     - text/x-raw.
-Partially implemented.
-Needs fixes and test cases.
+Users should specify the byte size of a single tensor frame with the property ```input-dim```.
+Needs more test cases.
   - Binary (stable)
     - application/octet-stream.
 Stream pipeline developer MUST specify the corresponding type and dimensions via properties (input-dim, input-type)
 - [tensor\_filter](../gst/nnstreamer/tensor_filter)